Strategies and risk

 Every time you execute a trade, there’s the risk that the price you’ve asked for isn’t the price you’re given.
 As markets move quickly, prices can change in the seconds between when you place your order and when it’s executed.
 Although these differences are small, they can stack up over time.
 Slippage can both positively and negatively impact your position, but in this lesson, we’re just focused on the latter situation

 Trading on leverage means that from a small initial capital outlay you’ll get a full market exposure.
 As a result, gains are magnified.
-However, so are losses – including the potential you’ll lose more than that initial deposit.
+However, so are losses – including the potential you’ll lose more than your initial deposit.
 This makes learning about leverage vital, which you can do in our course for beginners

 When a market gaps, there is a sudden and dramatic difference between two prices.
 This most commonly occurs overnight – creating a gap between the previous close and the current day’s open.
 This can turn what you thought was a winning trade last night into a loser in the blink of an eye